 And that’s it!

-Just to be the safe side, you might consider downloading WordPress Toolkit backup files for local safekeeping too.
+Just to be the safe side, you might consider downloading WP Toolkit backup files for local safekeeping too.

 Knowing how to restore WordPress site is important.
 There are many ways of doing so, some giving you more control than others, but no matter what misfortune has brought your site to its knees, and while they’re all good, WP Toolkit is the best option of all for Plesk users.